Victor-io-cmd/Victor-io-cmd/README.md

 - 🌱 I’m currently learning : working and coding with AI.
 - ⚡Fun fact: Fluent in French and Spanish.
-- 📫 How to reach me: using my linkedin or my instagram account.
+- 📫 How to reach me: using my linkedin account.

 <!--
 **Victor-io-cmd/Victor-io-cmd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.